Afshana123/eng88_python_TDD/README.md

 # make sure you make the python file called name_test, not name_tests
 ```
-Command to run the tests `python -m unittest discover -v` and `python -m unittest`
+Command to run the tests `python -m unittest discover -v` (which gives more information) and `python -m unittest`.

 Let's add the functionality to pass the tests: